hihihioli/twidilers/readme.md

 # New feature wishlist
 ## Profile page
-* Edit button on your profile page that goes to the Public Information tab of the settings page
 * Metadata about user such as
     * Posts made
     * Date joined
-    * Maybe move password change to settings and display name change to profile

 ## Settings page
 * Expanded submenus